-Building a successful transportation management systems vendors list presents a seemingly tricky challenge.
+Building a transportation management systems vendors list presents a seemingly tricky challenge.

 The many different benefits and drawbacks of the multiple TMS solutions available can complicate the RFP process.
 However, through implementing a working comparison chart, businesses in the over-the-road trucking industry can establish a successful TMS vendor list.

-1. Identify Your Strengths and Weaknesses in the Existing Transportation Tech Stack
+1. Identify Strengths and Weaknesses in your Existing Transportation Tech Stack

 The first step in building a successful transportation management system vendor list is identifying your existing tech stack’s strengths and weaknesses.
 This first step assists in assessing the immediate needs of existing technology that the company utilizes.